Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Data Acquisition Processing

 \subsection{Dataset}

-The Michigan Alzheimer's Disease Research Center (MADRC), in collaboration with University of Michigan, has collected functional and structural 3T MRI single session scans along with behavior score metrics for use in this project as part of the National Institute on Aging (NIA) grant P30 AG072931.
-All participants provided written informed consent and study activities were approved by respective parties.
-Resting-state fMRI scans were completed eyes open with a fixation cross.
+The Michigan Alzheimer's Disease Research Center (MADRC), in collaboration with the University of Michigan, has collected functional and structural 3T MRI single-session scans, along with behavioral score metrics, for use in this project as part of the National Institute on Aging (NIA) grants P30 AG072931 and R35 AG072262.
+All participants provided written informed consent, and study activities were approved by the respective parties.
+Particularly, this study has been approved by the University of Michigan Human Research Activation Committee on February 13, 2026, with Institutional Review Board (IRB) submission number HUM00000382.
+Resting-state fMRI scans were completed with eyes open with a fixation cross.
 The 3T rs-fMRI data is acquired with a multi-band (MB) echo-planar imaging (MB-EPI) pulse sequence with MB factor of 6 leading to a 30ms echo time (TE), 0.8s repetition time (TR), a flip angle of $52^{\circ}$, a 2.4mm spatial resolution, 60 total slices, and 570 total time samples.

-The MADRC subject population consists of a total of 281 subjects across all disease category labels.
-For additional details, see \tabref{tab:madc} for demographic characteristics.
+The MADRC subject population consists of 281 subjects across all disease category labels.
+Generally, a subject can be cognitively normal (CN), have mild cognitive impairment (MCI), or dementia of the Alzheimer's type (DAT).
+MCI subjects that have memory-related impairment have the amnestic MCI (aMCI) label, while subjects that exhibit cognitive impairment (without memory-related impairment) have the non-amnestic MCI (naMCI) label.
+In the medical literature, this impairment grouping is common since aMCI subjects are more likely to develop into DAT subjects in the future.
+All MADRC MCI subjects used in this study are amnestic.
+For additional details about the subject population, see \tabref{tab:madc} for demographic characteristics.
 Table acronyms are listed as follows: CN = cognitively normal, aMCI = amnestic mild cognitive impairment, DAT = Dementia of the Alzheimer's Type, W = White/Caucasian, B = Black/African American, A = Asian, M = Male, and F = Female.
 The behavior score distribution among subjects is illustrated in \fref{fig:moca_distribution} by disease category and behavior score subcategories.